Karl is a longtime freelancer who's passionate about music, art, and writing.

-In terms of synth elements, This Perfect Day crosses the spectrum from warm, drifting sounds to something much more angular and dark.
+In terms of synth elements, This Perfect Day crosses the spectrum from warm, drifting sounds into something much more angular and dark.
 There are gritty sounds as well, but all of them work well to create a tapestry that serves to support the vocals as well as provide a backdrop for the guitar sounds.

 Now I’ll take the opportunity to talk about the tracks which most impacted me on This Perfect Day and highlight some of the factors that helped create that impact for me.

-This is a song about the pitfalls and dangers that wait for us, as well as escape from them.
+This is a song about the pitfalls and dangers that wait for us, as well as ways to escape from them.
 The image of “crossing all the yellow lines” and swerving between them just in time to avoid disaster is added to by the great lyric line that says, “My pockets full of rusty blades/My heart is like a hot grenade.”

 I was also struck by the feeling of this lyric that says, “Just when I think that I’m alone/I can feel my thoughts are not my own/I’m being chased by another’s dreams.”
 The feeling of disconnection from the self is quite intense here.

 The use of contrasting images is also powerful in this track.
 We go from rusty blades and hot grenades to “the hush of the empty streets” and the “coolness of night.”
 Now the mood is one of dark melancholy as the song asks, “Does the coolness of the night love me?”
 We are warned of “sweet delusion” and “false trajectory” before the words remind us that “a straight line will take you back to your own bed/Get into your body and out of your own head.”
-We’re also reminded that, “This road doesn’t end, you’ll sleep when you’re dead.”
+We’re also reminded that “This road doesn’t end, you’ll sleep when you’re dead.”